- What is an Interested Party?

 How can CPT Code Change Application materials be requested?

-In order for an Interested Party to submit a comment, they must state whether the application meets the CPT general and specific criteria (and if not, why not), and enter additional comments.
-They may also upload supporting documentation (optional).
+In order for an IP to submit a comment, they must indicate whether the CCA meets the CPT general and specific criteria or PLA specific criteria (and if not, explain which criteria are not met), and enter additional comments.
+They may also upload documentation supporting their comment(s)(optional).
 Comments should be brief, and any literature or documents should be summarized for the CPT Editorial Panel and CPT/HCPAC Advisors’ review.

 Any submitted comments and documents will be made available to the CPT Editorial Panel and the CPT/HCPAC Advisors, who may at their discretion respond to and/or collaborate with Interested Parties, in coordination with AMA CPT staff.

-Submitted comments and documents will be provided to the Applicant(s) and Preparer(s) of the application, who may choose at their discretion to respond to and/or collaborate with Interested Parties, in coordination with AMA CPT staff.
+Submitted comments and documents will be provided to the Applicant(s) and Preparer(s) of the CCA, who may choose at their discretion to respond to and/or collaborate with Interested Parties, in coordination with AMA CPT staff.

 Interested Parties must comply with the CPT Statement on Lobbying, which restricts certain communications.
 Additionally, materials to which Interested Parties have access are, with limited exceptions, confidential and non-disclosable in accordance with the Confidentiality Agreement signed by all Interested Parties.
 All Interested Parties are expected to comply with these policies.